-In the beginning of 2016, the Allied Health Division relocated to the Ferguson Allied Health and Workforce Development Building (AHWD) at 10 Genevieve Circle, Asheville, NC.
+In 2016 the Allied Health Division relocated to the Ferguson Allied Health and Workforce Development Building (AHWD) at 10 Genevieve Circle, Asheville, NC.
 The program classroom and faculty offices are located on the second floor of the AHWD building on the A-B Tech campus.